Bathroom Upstairs

 Loevschall LED lights over the mirror and underneath the cabinets connected to a driver hidden on the shelf and wall lamp with Hue bulb, and Hue motion sensor easily mounted to face the door

-If the motion sensor detects motion (trigger) and the light in the adjoining room, the library, is off, which means we have gone to bed (condition), the wall lamp in the bathroom is turned on at 3% brightness and with red color as a night light (action)
+If the presence sensor detects motion and the light in the adjoining room, the library, is off, which means we have gone to bed, the wall lamp in the bathroom is turned on at 3% brightness and with red color as a night light

-If the light in the library is off, however, meaning we haven’t yet retired for the night, both bathroom lights are turned on at full brightness (and the wall lamp at yellow light) as soon as someone enters the room
+If the light in the library is on, however, meaning we haven’t yet retired for the night, both bathroom lights are turned on at full brightness as soon as someone enters the room

 There is strictly speaking nothing “smart” about this, but a rather elegant lighting solution is a simple LED light that is installed on the hinges of closet doors, see picture below.
 The lights turn on/off when you open/close the doors.